youwen5/dartgun/README.md

 [massive manpage](https://www.gnu.org/software/stow/manual/stow.txt).
 Whatever
 happened to
 [doing one thing, and doing it well](https://suckless.org/philosophy/)?

+> Ingenious ideas are simple.
+Ingenious software is simple. [^1]

+[^1]: Disclaimer: this software does not claim to be ingenious.

 Dartgun's design statement is to be as simple as possible while providing just enough features for most non power users.
 Anyone who reads through the example